• Skip to primary navigation

 After you’ve been marketing your business for a while, take a look at your funnel.
 See how well the system is doing and if you can improve anything.

-And you can get rid of things that are a waste of your time or money.
-Make any changes necessary to your funnel so that you can improve it in the future.
-Be sure to review your data every month or so to make sure the funnel is working properly and fix any problems.
+Then, get rid of things that waste your resources.
+Make any changes necessary to your funnel to improve it in the future.
+Review your monthly data to ensure the funnel works properly and fix any problems.

 Conclusion